-Holes may be drilled on the frame only to fix authorised components (i.e. fairing brackets, steering damper mount, sensors.).
+Holes may be drilled on the frame only to fix authorised components (i.e., fairing brackets, steering damper mount, sensors.).

-The main frame must have a Vehicle Identification Number (VIN number), as issued by the manufacturer on the homologated model.
-Any other frame (i.e. originating as 'spare part') must be identical to the original homologated part, and correspond to all the dimensions on the homologation drawings.
-Such main frame must be identified by permanent method by a special and unique number (Example: "YEAR - TEAM - 01").
+The main frame must have a Vehicle Identification Number (VIN), as issued by the manufacturer on the homologated model.
+Any main frame (as "original" or originating as "spare part") must be identical to the original homologated part (or including modifications allowed by the FIM technical regulations in each serie), and correspond to all the dimensions and weight detailed on the homologation drawings.

+Such main frame must be identified by permanent method by a special and unique number: Requirement: Initial(s) of the manufacturer - Model Code - Initial(s) of the team - 01, 02, etc.